motis-project/motis/tools/protocol/README.md

 - Descriptions of fields with custom types are currently missing, because custom types are referenced using `$ref` and no other sibling elements are allowed in OpenAPI 3.0.
-- Matching union type tags are not enforced by the schema.
+- Matching union type tags are not enforced by the schema if `types-in-unions == false`.
 - Only one example per type is allowed (the first example is used, all others are ignored).

 ### TypeScript Type Definitions